DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Evaluation

-which takes values in $[0,2]$.
-For ease of interpretation, we also report a normalised similarity score

-where $S=1$ indicates a perfect match to the ideal distribution and $S=0$ corresponds to maximal disagreement.
-Throughout the paper, we refer to this normalised similarity score as \emph{fidelity} for brevity, noting that it is derived from the total variation distance rather than a state fidelity measure.
-We additionally report raw $D_{L1}$ values, relative improvements, and win/loss statistics.
+where $S=1$ indicates a perfect match to the ideal output distribution and $S=0$ indicates maximal disagreement\footnote{ $S$ is derived from distributional distance and should not be confused with gate fidelity or state fidelity in the strict quantum-information sense}.
+We also report relative improvements, lower-percentile behaviour, and circuit-level win/loss statistics where relevant.
+Additional platform details, calibration scope, workload construction, and reproducibility notes are deferred to Appendix~\ref{app:full-setup}.